Approximate Bayesian computation (ABC) gives exact results under the assumption of model error: Interpreting ABC

 The error $\epsilon$ might represent measurement error on $D$, or model error in $\eta(\cdot)$, or both, in which case we write $\epsilon=\epsilon_1+\epsilon_2$.
 Discussion about the validity of Equation~(\ref{eqn:disc_model}), and what $\epsilon$ represents and how to model it are delayed until Section 3, and for the time being we simply consider $\epsilon$ to have density $\pi_\epsilon(\cdot)$.
 The aim is to describe our posterior beliefs about the best input $\hat{\theta}$ in light of the error $\epsilon$, the data $D$, and prior beliefs about $\hat{\theta}$.
 Consider the following algorithm:

 \begin{enumerate} \item[]{\bf Algorithm B: probabilistic approximate rejection algorithm} \item[B1] Draw $\theta\sim \pi(\theta)$ \item[B2] Simulate $X$ from the model $X\sim \eta(\theta)$ \item[B3] Accept $\theta$ with probability $\frac{\pi_\epsilon(D-X)}{c}$. \end{enumerate} Here, $c$ is a constant chosen to guarantee that $\pi_\epsilon(D-X)/c$ defines a probability.
 For most cases we will expect $\epsilon$ to have a modal value of 0, and so taking $c=\pi_\epsilon(0)$ will make the algorithm valid and also ensure efficiency by maximizing the acceptance rate.
-If $D$ and $X$ are both real valued arrays of matching dimension, then $D-X$ is simply the arithmetic pairwise difference.
-However, if $D$ and $X$ are not real-valued, for example, $D$ and $X$ could both be gene sequences, then $D-X$ represents the difference between the two data sets (we could write $D-X=\rho(D,X)$) and $\pi_\epsilon(\cdot)$ is a distribution on this space of differences.
+If summaries are involved, or if $D$ and $X$ live in non-comparable spaces, so that $D-X$ does not make sense, we can instead use any distribution relating $X$ to $D$, $\pi_\epsilon(D|X)$ instead.

 The main innovation in this paper is to show that Algorithm B gives exact inference for the statistical model described above by Equation~(\ref{eqn:disc_model}).
 This is essentially saying that ABC gives exact inference, but for the wrong model.